 - 1. The Thesis defense will occur no sooner than 3 weeks after the Committee receives the final document. - 2.
 It is the responsibility of the MSBS student to coordinate a defense time and date with the Committee Members and to reserve a lecture hall (open defense) and conference room (closed defense). - 3.
 The Defense will include an: - a.
-Open, public defense (60 minutes, with up to 30 minutes for questions) - b.
+Open, public defense (~60 minutes, with up to 30 minutes for questions) - b.
 Closed, defense with only the Committee (no time limit) - 4.
 The Defense will consist of the MSBS student presenting their thesis using Powerpoint.
 Use of additional formats must be approved by the RA.
 The student is responsible for bringing their presentation to the Defense, loading it on the computers and making sure it can be projected in lecture hall and conference room. - 5.
 It is the responsibility of the Committee members to be as flexible as possible when scheduling the defense.
 Further, it is the responsibility of the Committee members to come to the defense prepared, having read the Thesis.
 Issues or concerns may be brought forth to the MSBS student and RA on or before the defense.
 No comments, suggestions or alterations will be accepted from the Committee by the RA once the closed defense has concluded. - 6.
 It is the responsibility of the RA to guide the MSBS student in their preparation for the public defense.
 The RA will serve as moderator for questions and discussion during both the open, public defense and the closed defense. - 7.
 Once all questions and concerns have been addressed in the closed session, the MSBS student will be asked to leave the conference room.
 The Committee will then vote to pass/fail the student.
 Only the following outcomes are permitted: - a.
-Pass - b.
-Pass with revisions - c.
-Re-defend at a later date - d.
-Fail with no possible re-defense - 8.
-The MSBS student will then be invited back into the conference room and informed of the outcome of the vote. - 9.
-The student must obtain signatures on a printed version of the thesis signature page from all committee members for the final thesis.
-This form must be submitted to the Administrative Assistant for the Graduate School and will designate final approval of the thesis project.
+Pass (no revisions required) - b.
+Pass with revisions (revisions to dissertation document) - c.
+Fail and re-defend at a later date (major flaws in writing and presentation of data and